 ATinc has established comprehensive data security and privacy policies to protect PHI and PII from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
 These include the implementation of appropriate administrative, physical, and technical safeguards to secure PHI and PII received, prevent misuse, and mitigate any potential harm to individuals in the event of a breach.

-Our employees are trained on the requirements of HIPAA and their access to PII and PHI (including electronically provided PHI [“e-PHI”]) is minimized based on the requirements of their job function.
-DANA requires user authentication prior to allowing access to e-PHI and encryption is used to prevent unauthorized access to e-PHI.
+Our employees are trained on the requirements of HIPAA and their access to PII and PHI (including electronically provided PHI [“e-PHI”]) is based on job function.
+DANA requires user authentication prior to allowing access to e-PHI, and encryption is used to prevent unauthorized access to e-PHI.
 DANA implements other industry-standard security measures to protect e-PHI including, but not limited to, periodic audits of security controls.

 The DANA application and Web Portal are HIPAA-compliant and use the security measures mentioned below.
 We maintain strict security standards for both hardware and software and have implemented policies and procedures to comply with federal, state and local laws and regulations regarding the use and disclosure of such PHI and PII, to protect confidentiality and integrity of PHI and PII we collect or create, and to prevent inappropriate access to or disclosure of such information.
 In addition to these security features, access to information is also restricted based on the minimum information necessary and user permission level.

 Data are encrypted locally on the mobile device used and are decrypted via the application’s data export feature.
-The application is password-protected, requires a unique login to access, and includes an automatic logoff feature that activates when (a) an assessment is completed, (b) the user switches to another application, (c) the user exits the application to go to the Home screen or (d) the mobile device is turned off or its screen put to sleep.
+The application is password-protected, requires a unique login to access, and includes an automatic logoff feature that activates when a.) the user switches to another application, b.) the user exits the application to go to the Home screen or c.) the mobile device is turned off or put to sleep..

 DANA Cloud Database and Web Portal